Rowadz/Simple-Gym-system-using-Laravel/README.md

 # Database Application programming Project

-### This is a Gym implementation using Laravel 5.5 and Bootstrap for a class in university calls database application programming.
+### This is a Gym implementation using Laravel 5.5 and Bootstrap for a class in university called database application programming.
 ### semester : October 2017 to February 2018
 ### For  doctor Eman El-Naji.
 # Database